 Among professional golf fans in the U.S., the RCC is known as the Hogans Alley, a legendary player named Ben Hogan, who opened the LA in 1947 and the US Open in 1948.
 And the LA Open.
 In each case, the RCC is the venue.
 Other major tournaments held at the RCC include the National Professional Golf Championship (1983/1995), the National Senior Open (1998), the National Student Championship (2012), and the American Amateur Championship (2017).
 Has been held twice.
-If a golf event will be held at the 3 Ross Olympics, the RCC has been determined to be the stadium.
+If a golf event will take place at the Los Angeles Olympics in 3, the RCC has been determined to be the stadium.

 The first LA Open on the Riviera in 1929

 US Open (1948) / LA Open (1947/48) Champion Ben Hogan

 Efforts to maintain a glorious history and develop it into the future